about CaringBridge | home page | view guestbook | view photos | read journal history | make a tribute donation

 LUKE E. RONCO

 Welcome to Luke's Web Page.
-Luke was diagnosed with a hypothalamic optic chiasmic pilocytic astrocytoma on May 15, 2002.
+Luke was diagnosed with a hypothalamic optic chiasmic pilocytic astrocytoma brain tumor on May 15, 2002.
 Forever our lives are changed.
 This site is provided to keep people updated about our Luke's condition, treatment, and care.
 We would love to hear from you all and thanks for your continued love and prayers.

 Journal